-Our Church School
+Our Church School and history

 We are proud of our flourishing Church school family.
 As trustees of a Church of England primary school, we fulfil our responsibilities to provide high quality education for all.
 An education that is inspirational, challenging and inclusive.